leomichalski/drone-delivery/vision/README.md

 # e.g to detect aruco markers and publish the detections to ROS, run
 python3 main.py --detect-aruco --using-ros

-# e.g to receive images from the vehicle on a laptop, then detect aruco markers
+# e.g to send images from the vehicle to a laptop, then detect aruco markers with the laptop
 # vehicle side
-python3 main.py --stream-video-to-kafka --detect-aruco
+python3 main.py --stream-video-to-zmq

 # laptop side
-python3 main.py --using-kafka --detect-aruco
+python3 main.py --receive-video-from-zmq --detect-aruco
 ```